nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Filter the list of contacts either by calling `list contact -t [SOME_TAG]` or `find [SOME KEYWORD]`.

     1. Test case: `delete tag -id 1 -t Frontend`, when no contact is shown<br>
-    Expected: No tag add is deleted.
+    Expected: No tag is deleted.
 Error details shown in the status message.

-    1. Test case: `add tag -id 1 -t x`, when at least 1 contact is shown and `x` is an existing tag in the first contact. <br>
+    1. Test case: `delete tag -id 1 -t x`, when at least 1 contact is shown and `x` is an existing tag in the first contact. <br>
     Expected: The tag `x` is no longer below the name of the first contact in the list.
 The list of tags deleted shown in the status message is empty while the list of tags not found contains `x`.
 List will go back to showing all contacts.

-    1. Test case: `add tag -id 1 -t x`, when at least 1 contact is shown and `x` is a non-existing tag in the first contact. <br>
+    1. Test case: `delete tag -id 1 -t x`, when at least 1 contact is shown and `x` is a non-existing tag in the first contact. <br>
     Expected: The tag `x` is no longer below the name of the first contact in the list.
 The list of tags deleted is shown in the status message.
 List will go back to showing all contacts.

 ### Adding note

 1. Adding note while all contacts is shown.
-    1. Prerequisites: List all contacts using the list command.
+    1. Prerequisites: List all contacts using the `list contact` command.
 At least one contact shown in the list.<br>

     2. Test case: `add note -id 1 -tit Meeting Topics -con The topic is about the framework design of the project`<br>
        Expected: The new note appears in the Notes column of the contact.
 The note added is shown in the status message.